lwachowiak/overcooked-demo/README.md

 ```bash
 ./up.sh production
 ```
-In order to build and run the development server, which includes a deterministic scheduler and helpful debugging logs, run
+In order to build and run the development server, which includes helpful debugging logs, run
 ```bash
 ./up.sh
 ```